 Essential components of a successful assessment

-Energy management practices should be undertaken at a level that is appropriate to the size and resources of the business.
+Energy management practices should be undertaken at a level appropriate to the size and resources of the business.
 This is also true for energy efficiency assessments.
-Organisations need to consider their size, energy expenditure, and available resources in planning an energy efficiency assessment.

-The level of rigour that is applied to an assessment determines the extent of the insights and benefits that are gained.
-An initial scoping review of energy use across the organisation can identify the key energy-using areas that assessments should be focused on.
+The level of rigour applied to an assessment determines the extent of the insights and benefits gained.
+An initial scoping review across the organisation can identify the key energy-using areas that assessments should focus on.
 Initial assessments could be used to identify the potential for savings within the business and secure resources for more detailed assessments.

-A well-planned energy efficiency assessment in one area of an organisation can often be leveraged by using methodologies that can transfer the findings and outcomes to similar sites, technologies or processes.
+The principles of a well-planned energy efficiency assessment in one area of an organisation can often be applied to similar sites, technologies or processes.